coldoe/QuizApp/README.md

 - add how many question player wants => second paramter maybe
 - add more questions
 - chart or count how many questions u have in database
-- logout
-- page unauthorized
 - buttons to login and section
+- after end of quizz add personal statistics